Welcome to mySummits – a virtual summit register available to anyone and everyone who climb the mountains of Colorado!

 This new feature provides better historical information as well as fun facts about the peaks of Colorado.
 Plus, those who summit Colorado’s peaks will be assured their signatures and relevant data will be kept as a part of history as well as used for future studies.

 The deadline to be included in this year's completion lists is Oct.
-15, 2014.
-This becomes part of the story of Colorado's history of mountaineering, and I'd like to encourage everyone who's completed a list to submit their name.
+15, 2015.
+This becomes part of the story of Colorado's history of mountaineering, and we encourage everyone who's completed a list to submit his/her name.

-If you've finished the CO 14ers, 13ers, etc., or any of the CO Hundred Milestones (Highest 100, 200, etc.), you can submit your name to the Colorado Mountain Club (CMC) for the record books.
-The lists for completions submitted in 2014 will be published in the Winter issue of the "Trail and Timberline," the CMC's quarterly publication, and recorded in the list completion databases.
-You do NOT need to be a member of the CMC to register your completion.
-Also, if you've completed a list prior to 2014, but never knew you could report it, you can still turn in your name now.
+If you've finished the Colorado 14ers, 13ers or any of the CO Hundred Milestones (Highest 100, 200, etc.), you can submit your name to the Colorado Mountain Club for the record books.
+The lists for completions submitted each year will be published in the Winter issue of "Trail and Timberline" magazine, CMC's quarterly publication, and recorded in the list completion databases.
+You do NOT need to be a member of CMC to register your completion.
+Also, if you've completed a list prior to 2014, you can submit your name at any time.

 14er Completion Form